-With the exception of matters omitted from this proxy statement pursuant to the rules of the Securities and Exchange Commission, the Board of Directors is not aware of any other issue which may properly be brought before the meeting.
+The Board of Directors is not aware of any other issue which may properly be brought before the meeting.
 If other matters are properly brought before the meeting, the accompanying proxy will be voted in accordance with the judgment of the proxy holders.